OPENDAP/hyrax-release-process/README.md

-# hyrax-release-process
+# Hyrax Release Process
-The developer's release process for Hyrax Data Server.
+Where you can find our release process for the Hyrax Data Server.